jhsu/vite-plugin-prompt-components/README.md

 `vite-plugin-prompt-components` is a Vite plugin that allows you to write React components using natural language prompts.
 This plugin leverages AI models to generate React components based on the provided prompt text in a `.promptx` file

+## Features

+- write React components using natural language prompts and import and use them in your React app
+- generated components are cached to save api calls

 ## Installation

 ```bash